koopa31/napari_svetlana/README.md

 recommend the use of [Cellpose](https://www.cellpose.org) for the segmentation part, as it provides excellent quality results and a standard output format accepted by Svetlana (labels maks).

-The method was developped by [Clément Cazorla](https://koopa31.github.io/), [Renaud Morin](https://www.linkedin.com/in/renaud-morin-6a42665b/?originalSubdomain=fr) and [Pierre Weiss](https://www.math.univ-toulouse.fr/~weiss/).
-And the plugin was written by
-Clément Cazorla.
-The project is co-funded by [Imactiv-3D](https://www.imactiv-3d.com/) and [CNRS](https://www.cnrs.fr/fr).
-For support, please open an issue.

 If you use this plugin please cite the paper:

 ```bibtex